Septic Tank Installation Cost

 How far does a septic tank need to be from my house?

 As a rule of thumb, keep the tank at least 7 metres from a habitable building.
-It also needs to be reachable by a tanker hose (often around 30 metres).
+It also needs to be reachable by a tanker hose (often around 30 metres), and how accessible the site is will impact installation and emptying costs.
 Your installer will confirm exact siting and any local rules before work starts.

 Do I need a sewage treatment plant instead of a septic tank?